Facebook reveals revenue, profit slide ahead of IPO

 But he also said Facebook has not worked out how to make more money in some international markets where it is growing the fastest, such as Brazil, India and the Philippines.

 Apart from slowing growth, Facebook is also grappling with other issues.
-Yahoo Inc is suing it for patent infringement even as the social networking company tries to beef up its intellectual property arsenal.
-On Monday, it said it would pay $550 million for hundreds of patents from Microsoft Corp.
+Yahoo Inc (YHOO.O) is suing it for patent infringement even as the social networking company tries to beef up its intellectual property arsenal.
+On Monday, it said it would pay $550 million for hundreds of patents from Microsoft Corp (MSFT.O). <ID:L2E8FN7YT>

 PAYMENTS HINT